 High-school

-To study at a good high-school, I participated the entrance examples for all those famous ones, as everyone wanted to study in one of them.
+To study at a good high-school, I participated in the entrance exams for all those famous ones, as everyone wanted to study in one of them.
 I remember that I could pass all the scientific exams for all those schools, and then they began inviting us to the "interview" round, both to get to know me and my parents.
 I was rejected from the first few ones, like Nikan, as apparently I was "too honest" about my thoughts on religion and exposing too much about our family lifestyle.
 For example, in one interview they rejected me when they found out that I went to the north to enjoy time there with my family and friends to party there in one of those "supposed to be sad" Islamic religious holidays!
 So, my parents had to teach me what to say and more importantly what not to say in those interviews; so finally I could enter Mofid high-school which was one of the best ones back then.

 Mofid was an interesting school, and I think I was one of the few ones there who were a son of a nobody.